-Like anything that gets used often, your miniature brushes should be cleaned routinely.
+Like anything that gets used often, your miniature paint brushes should be cleaned routinely.

 The easiest way to do this is by using a brush soap.
 I use Masters Brush Cleaner, which you can find online or at most local art and craft stores.